open-mmlab/mmdetection/docs/en/tutorials/test_results_submission.md

 ### Inference on coco test-dev

-This script performs inference on `test2017`.
+Three ways to perform inference on `test2017`.

 ```shell
 # test with single gpu